 We found 7 family medicine practitioners who accept Blue Cross and Blue Shield of Florida MyBlue near Stuart, FL.

-Dr. Richard Dube's area of specialization is family medicine.
+Dr. Richard Dube's specialty is family medicine.
+He has a 3.5 out of 5 star average patient rating.
+He is in-network for Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, as well as other insurance carriers.
+Dr. Dube studied medicine at Rosalind Franklin University of Medicine and Science, Chicago Medical School.
 He speaks Spanish.
-Dr. Dube attended medical school at Rosalind Franklin University of Medicine and Science, Chicago Medical School.
-His average rating from his patients is 3.5 stars out of 5.
-He is in-network for Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, as well as other insurance carriers.

-Dr. Colt Dunteman practices family medicine in Stuart, FL.
-He accepts Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.
+Dr. Anil Nasta's medical specialty is family medicine.
+Dr. Nasta is in-network for Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.

 Currently in medical care in the United States, there are four main primary care specialties: family medicine, internal medicine, pediatrics, and geriatrics.
 Internal medicine is primary care for adults, pediatrics is primary care for children and infants, and geriatrics is primary care for seniors.
 Family medicine, the broadest specialty, is primary care for all ages.